Nicolas-Paiva/my-swe-diary/README.md

 ### Oct 26th, 2023:

 I have been trying to make some progress with my skills in C. I feel like I am making some progress at least.
-I know that I know nothing LOL, but this is how it is, if I really want to achieve something in this field, I have to start from the basics, and this is what I have been doing.
+I know that I know nothing LOL, but this is how it is, if I really want to achieve something in this field, I have to start from the basics, and this is what I have been doing...

 ### Oct 30th, 2023: